trim21/gm-fetch/README.md

 **Don't forget to add `@grant GM.xmlHttpRequest` and `@connect` in your metadata**

-## Introduction

-It's not 100% same with fetch API because some security limit like cors site request doesn't exist on `GM.xmlHttpRequest`.

-And `AbortSignal` is not supported very well due to the limitation of `GM.xmlHttpRequest`.

-You can set some HTTP headers allowed by `GM.xmlHttpRequest` but not allowed by standard fetch API.

 ## Example

 add this script to UserScript manager and visit <https://example.com/>